rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 As before, we could have used Firebase directly in the MessageItem component.
 It's also good to keep the MessageItem component encapsulated with its own business logic.
 Only the message itself and the other functions to alter the message are passed from above to the component, and only the Messages component speaks to the outside world (e.g. Firebase).

-You have implement the popular CRUD operations: create, read, update, delete, which is everything you need to manage the new message entity in your Firebase database.
-Alos, you have learned how to assign dates to your Firebase entities, and how to listen for real-time updates when a messages has been added, edited or removed.
+You have implemented the popular CRUD operations: create, read, update, delete, which is everything you need to manage the new message entity in your Firebase database.
+Also, you have learned how to assign dates to your Firebase entities, and how to listen for real-time updates when a message has been added, edited or removed.

 {{% chapter_header "Ordering with Firebase Realtime Database" "firebase-realtime-database-ordering" %}}